All Conditions & Treatments

 Figure 2.
 A Smith fracture of the distal radius

-• Shear: This refers to the action of the bone and its movement as the result of the fracture.
-As the fracture occurs, the bone shears – one end of the bone moves in one direction while the other moves in the opposite direction, similar to a highway being sheared by an earthquake.
+Also known as an osteochondral fracture, "shear" refers to the action of the bone and its movement as the result of the fracture.
+As the fracture occurs, the bone shears – one end of the bone moves in one direction while the other moves in the opposite direction, similar to the way a road or highway may be sheared by an earthquake.

-In this so called "osteochondral" fracture (see Figure 3) the entire joint cartilage is sheared from the end of the radius with its underlying support bone, leaving the shaft of the bone intact.
+In an osteochondral" fracture (see Figure 3), the entire joint cartilage is sheared from the end of the radius with its underlying support bone, leaving the shaft of the bone intact.
 This is a highly unstable fracture, and treatment is difficult because of the small size of the fractured fragments and attached joint cartilage.

 X-ray image of the shearing of a distal radius fracture of the wrist